garden-io/garden/docs/reference/module-types/exec.md

 ### `${modules.<module-name>.path}`

-The source path of the action/module.
+The source path of the module.

 | Type     |
 | -------- |